 4. See an Advisor

 Making an appointment with a financial advisor can help calm your fears and ensure you’re on the right path for your financial goals.
 Whether you want to save more for retirement, start investing, or you just need help defining your aspirations, an advisor can be of great assistance.
+If you don’t currently have a financial advisor, SmartAsset has a tool where you can locate recommended advisors in your area.

 Many financial advisors offer a no-obligation, low-pressure first appointment as a way to get to know each other and consider the basics of your finances.
 The process is very much like seeing a therapist – but for your money.
 Just bring a list of goals and questions to the first appointment.
 If you feel comfortable, make it a long-term relationship.